“Supporting greater public understanding of the UK’s foreign policy choices”

 Edward Elliott is Research & Operations Manager at the British Foreign Policy Group.
 He is a graduate in politics, international relations, French, and law, having studied at Durham University and Sciences Po.
 Fluent in Spanish as well as French, he has an international background, having lived in Spain, Argentina, and France as well as the UK.
 He has worked in France, Spain, England, and Slovakia before joining the BFPG as a researcher and helping establish the organisation.

-Alice Campbell – Researcher
+Alice Campbell – Policy and Programmes Coordinator

 The British Foreign Policy Group was established by Executive Director Tom Cargill, and includes an experienced board of directors: